 Builds on material learned in Sterile Processing I. Focus is on the sterile processing technician's role and the behaviors expected of a professional sterile processing technician.
 Prerequisite: SPT101.
-Offered winter term.

 SPT123 2 credits Legal and Ethical Issues for Sterile Processing Technicians